GoogleChrome/web.dev/src/site/content/en/blog/get-installed-related-apps/index.md

 ### Tell your Windows app about your website

-Windows apps use URI Handlers to verify the it's is related to your website.
+Windows apps use URI Handlers to verify that it's related to your website.

 **TODO:** Add complete details here.
 Potentiall from:
 [Enable apps for websites using app URI handlers](https://docs.microsoft.com/en-us/windows/uwp/launch-resume/web-to-app-linking)